-This document will provide a step-by-step on how 45Drives makes S3 services readily available through our Ceph cluster solution.
-We will cover creating a S3 user, creating a S3 bucket and then how to link that bucket to either push or pull data, based on individual use case.
+- This article will provide a step-by-step on how to create a S3 user, creating a S3 bucket and then how to link that bucket to either push or pull data.

 - An S3 service to make use of Ceph’s S3 offering, such as Amazon, Azure, etc.